KHristo2076/KHristo2076/README.md

 Originally from Sochi 🌴

-- :telescope: Love working with data.
+- :telescope: Love working with PC.

 - :seedling: I like to learn new things and do self-study.